-Our entire activity from inception through March 31, 2020 related to our formation, the preparation for the Initial Public Offering, and, since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+Our entire activity from inception through September 30, 2020 related to our formation, the preparation for the Initial Public Offering, and, since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
 We have neither engaged in any operations nor generated any revenues to date.
 We will not generate any operating revenues until after completion of our initial Business Combination.
-We will generate non-operating income in the form of interest income on cash and cash equivalents.
+We will generate non-operating income in the form of interest income on our investments held in the Trust Account.
 We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.

-For the three months ended March 31, 2020, we had a net loss of approximately \$45,000, which consisted of approximately \$43,000 in interest earned on marketable securities held in the Trust Account, offset by approximately \$38,000 in general and administrative expenses, and approximately \$50,000 in franchise tax expense.
+For the three months ended September 30, 2020, we had a net loss of approximately \$138,000, which consisted of approximately \$73,000 in net gain from investments held in the Trust Account, offset by approximately \$96,000 in general and administrative expenses, \$52,000 in administrative expenses - related party, approximately \$50,000 in franchise tax expense, and approximately \$13,000 in income tax expense.